Edu-Estevez-Lemes/PGL_UT_1/README.md

 📌 The POST operation is done by clicking the yellow “+” button at the top-right corner.
 PUT and DELETE are available within the same record line.

-## 💾🗂️ _Table Data_

-Inside the project root, you’ll find a folder named _tables imports_.
-It contains sample .json data for all tables — data you can import into MySQL Workbench to start testing the application.

 ## ✒️ _Author_